 No. Although the decor and feel of the space is undoubtedly Tibetan-influenced (with a significant degree of Chinese and Japanese accents and textures all over), Urban Dharma is intended to be first and foremost a public, unambiguous, Buddhist presence and resource in the heart of West Asheville, North Carolina.
-Many of the key individuals at Urban Dharma are part of Drikung Kagyü Lineage of Tibetan Buddhism, and our founder and spiritual director is a vajra-master (Tib. dorjé lopön) of that lineage, and he provides training in that tradition at the Nourishing the Roots program that meets every Wednesday, 7-9 pm.
+Many of the key individuals at Urban Dharma are part of Drikung Kagyü Lineage of Tibetan Buddhism, and our founder and spiritual director is a vajra-master (Tib. dorjé lopön) of that lineage, and he provides training in that tradition at the Drikung Dharmakirti International Sangha that meets every Wednesday, 7-9 pm.

 4. Does Urban Dharma charge for your programs?

 No. Fundamentally all our programs are offered freely to all.
-But in order to keep our door open, to serve the community, to bring national and international visiting teachers to offer special programs, to make it financially possible for our spiritual director to be a full-time Dharma teacher, we do need an operating budget and an endowment fund to ensure the longevity and sustainability of Urban Dharma.
+But in order to keep our door open, to serve the community, to bring national and international visiting teachers to offer special programs, and to keep the lights on, we do need an operating budget and an endowment fund to ensure the longevity and sustainability of Urban Dharma.
 To this end, we have “suggested donation” amounts for special programs (but not for our regular, weekly spiritual programs) and a Sustainable Membership program.
 And “suggested donation” is just that – suggested.
 For more information, visit our Giving page.

 5. Are all the listed programs open to everyone?

 Yes.
-All the programs listed under our Regular Dharma and Regular Wellness are open to all.
+All the programs listed under our events page are open to all.
 Of course, each of those programs have their particular requirements and levels of commitment and continued participation in those programs would necessitate meeting those expectations.
-Furthermore, the Regular Wellness programs are facilitated by instructors whose livelihood is the classes that they offer and thus they have fees associated with their classes.